foundry-rs/book/src/reference/forge/forge-build.md

 There are three build modes:

 - Just compilation (default): Builds the project and saves the contract artifacts in `out/` (or the path specified by `--out <PATH>`).
-- Size mode (`--sizes`): Builds the project, displays the size of the contracts and exits.
+- Size mode (`--sizes`): Builds the project, displays the size of non-test contracts and exits with code 1 if any of them are above the size limit.
 - Name mode (`--names`): Builds the project, displays the names of the contracts and exits.

 #### The Optimizer